MithrilJS/mithril.js/docs/releasing.md

 ## For contributors

-Contributors should create their feature branch targetting the default branch `next`.
-When this branch is merged `pr-release` will either generate or update a release PR from `next` to `release`.
+Contributors should create their feature branch targetting the default branch `main`.
+When this branch is merged `pr-release` will either generate or update a release PR from `main` to `release`.

 The description and title will be managed by [pr-release], including the semver version.